UncleRazavi/UncleRazavi.github.io/_posts/2025-09-22-my-first-blog.md

 ## Qualia and the Limits of Physicalism

-Adding to the debate is the question of **qualia**—the subjective, first-person experiences.
+Adding to the debate is the question of **qualia** the subjective, first-person experiences.

 This is illustrated by the famous **Mary thought experiment**:
 - Mary is a scientist who knows everything about the science of color, but has never experienced color herself.
-- When she finally sees red for the first time, she learns something new—what red actually looks like.
+- When she finally sees red for the first time, she learns something new hat red actually looks like.

 This suggests that **experience cannot be reduced to physical facts alone**, challenging the physicalist view of consciousness.